-Transferring Credits to SVC
+Transferring to SVC

-Students who have taken courses at another institution prior to admission to SVC will have courses evaluated for transfer during the Admissions process.
+Students who have taken courses at another institution prior to admission to SVC will have courses evaluated for transfer during the Admission process.
 Students enrolled at SVC are strongly advised to have prior approval prior to taking courses at another institution.
 Without prior approval completed courses taken at other institutions may not be eligible for transfer.
 Forms to request evaluation of transfer credits may be obtained from the Registrar’s Office.
 Courses that have not been pre-approved but meet the criteria for transfer will be posted to the SVC student transcript as general transfer credit.
-Courses taken at another institution may be used to satisfy degree requirements, but do not impact the student’s SVC GPA.
+Courses taken at another institution may be used to satisfy degree requirements, but do not impact the student’s SVC grade-point average.